jac377/first-repository/README.md

 ##  SHA
 SHA is the unique ID for a specific version, so this can be used with 'git checkout' and this ID.

+## Important things I have learned
+We use AWS cloud to create our server.
+Route 53 is used for creating DNS and attaching it to my IP address of my server.
+Remember that I need to create records so people can access my server with the DNS.
+Use * for any subdomain (appended before the root domain), so it can lead to the main server.